ItsjustWanjiru/SyriaTel-Customer-Churn-Prediction/README.md

 The project relies on a telecommunications dataset that contains various customer-related features, including customer service calls, charges, and international plan status.
 This dataset serves as the foundation for the analysis, predictive modeling, and strategy development.

+Please note: You can find the necessary definitions to understand the data better [here](https://github.com/ItsjustWanjiru/SyriaTel-Customer-Churn-Prediction/blob/main/Data%20Understanding.ipynb)

 ## Project Parts

 This project comprises several crucial components: